 Outreach on draft proposed management strategies (October - November 2019)

-The city recently concluded a round of outreach to gather feedback from the community on a number of draft proposed management strategies for the Shoreline Management Plan.
+In late 2019, the city conducted a round of outreach to gather feedback from the community on a number of draft proposed management strategies being considered for the Shoreline Management Plan.
 Opportunities for the public to participate included an online survey and a community meeting.
 Click on the links below for documents related to this outreach.

 Outreach on the community's vision (April 2019)